ShantanuBal/LAHacks/crime/README.txt

 1. Available URLs:

-	a. /			- Landing page
+	a. /about		- About our web application.
-	b. /userlist		- Reading from Mongo DB
+	b. /			- Landing page.
+Users will search here for Neighborhoods.
-	c. /newuser		- Writing to Mongo DB
+	c. /userlist		- Search History (to be converted to Results page)
 	d. /adduser		- Accepts POST request and redirects to /userlist

 2. Mongo DB: